amberwhizin/Movie-Review/README.md

 # TellyCritic

-An site where you can record and organize your movie/television show thoughts and feelings.
+A site where you can record and organize your movie/television show thoughts and feelings.
 Did you ever watch a movie and have SO many opinions but you just couldn’t share them with your movie/television show partner?
 I do!
 Rotten Tomatoes too much for you?